 The Transmission Network Use of System Charging Methodology has a number of elements to enhance the stability of the tariffs, which is an important aspect of facilitating competition in the generation and supply of electricity.
 This appendix seeks to highlight those elements.

-.
+For the purpose of calculating residual tariffs only, the majority of the forecast inputs for revenue and the demand charging base will be determined 15 months before the Financial Year as per 14.14.2.
+Fixing of revenue and demand inputs provides additional stability and predictability to suppliers.